shapeshed/shapeshed.com/content/posts/the_importance_of_semantic_markup.md

-{
-  "title": "The importance of semantic markup", "date": "2007-02-10T00:00:00+00:00",
++++
+date = "2007-02-10T00:00:00+00:00"
-  "description": "Creating web documents that have meaning behind the page rendered in a browser is very important.
-Here are some pointers as to how to understand and write semantic markup. ", "tags": [
+description = "Creating web documents that have meaning behind the page rendered in a browser is very important.
+Here are some pointers as to how to understand and write semantic markup. " tags = ["XHTML"] title = "The importance of semantic markup"

-    "XHTML"
-  ]
-}
++++

 ## What does semantic markup mean?